nathanpeck/ecs-patterns-vitepress/pattern/large-vpc-for-amazon-ecs-cluster/index.md

 :::

 ::: warning
-AWS Fargate can be launched with "assign public IP" turned on.
+AWS Fargate tasks can be launched with "assign public IP" turned on.
 This allows tasks to be launched in a public subnet and use the internet gateway directly.
-But if you don't turn on public IP assignment then internet access will not work.
+But if you don't turn on public IP assignment then internet access will not work properly.
 :::

 #### VPC Configuration